Top Restaurants in Santa Rosa

 Salmon on top of risotto served at John Ash & Co., Santa Rosa

-Craving even more delicious food?
-Take a look at the Best Restaurants in Sonoma County and check our listings of all Sonoma County Restaurants.
+Find more local restaurants to add to your must-try list at Best Restaurants in Sonoma County.
+Or check our comprehensive listing of all eatery options: Sonoma County Restaurants.

 Written by Sonoma Insider Carey Sweet